-- The students remain on campus barricaded in towers, although chief bailiff promised no action over weekend
+- The students remain on campus barricaded in towers, although chief bailiff promised no action over the weekend;

 11th (Saturday) A Press Release is issued by Rick Coates, appointed student Press Officer at one of Friday’s meetings.
 The statement makes the moral case for protest and against victimisation, and announces a mass meeting organised for Monday morning; the Vice Chancellor, staff and administrators are all invited.
-Students take to Colchester town centre to distribute their anti-CBW leaflets, including ‘What is Germ Warfare?’
+Students take to Colchester town centre to distribute their anti-Chemical and Biological Warfare leaflets, including ‘What is Germ Warfare?’

 The document further proposes a Committee of Inquiry to investigate conflicting accounts, apportion responsibility, and interpret freedom of speech in this instance; the make-up of the committee should be properly representative, and the three students should be reinstated while the enquiry is ongoing, so that they can take their exams.
-These suggestions soon became core demands through their adoption by both the Department of Sociology the following morning, and by the General Meetings the following day, where they were proposed by Paul Thompson.
+These suggestions, proposed by Paul Thompson, soon became core demands through their adoption by both the Department of Sociology and by the university-wide General Meetings the following day.

 12th (Sunday) A evening meeting of about 50 convenes to strategise for Monday’s General Meeting and, in advance of it, to arrange for leafleting at entry points to campus and for the picketing of lectures.
 They hear a report from the morning meeting of staff, formulate contingency plans for the eventuality that Sloman doesn’t shift his position, and work out preparations for a teach-in on Chemical and Biological Warfare.
 The need to avoid any hint of violence is repeatedly emphasised.

 13th (Monday) ‘Rusticated students fight on’, The Times, p.
 2 (sub dated May 12th)